diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 The flipside, however, is that for transformations that cannot be guaranteed to produce a known partitioning, the output RDD will not have a partitioner set.
 For example, `if you call map() on a hash-partitioned RDD of key/value pairs, the function passed to map() can in theory change the key of each element, so the result will not have a partitioner`. `Spark does not analyze your functions to check whether they retain the key`.
 Instead, it provides two other operations, mapValues() and flatMapValues(), which guarantee that each tuple’s key remains the same.

-All that said, here are all the operations that `result in a partitioner being set on the output RDD`: `cogroup(), groupWith(), join(), leftOuterJoin(), rightOuterJoin(), groupByKey(), reduceByKey(), combineByKey(), partitionBy(), sort(), mapValues() (if the parent RDD has a partitioner), flatMapValues() (if parent has a partitioner), and filter() (if parent has a partitioner)`(PS: substractByKey(), collectAsMap(), lookup() are not included for sure. sortByKey() is not included.).
+All that said, here are all the operations that `result in a partitioner being set on the output RDD`: `cogroup(), groupWith(), join(), leftOuterJoin(), rightOuterJoin(), groupByKey(), reduceByKey(), combineByKey(), partitionBy(), sort(), mapValues() (if the parent RDD has a partitioner), flatMapValues() (if parent has a partitioner), and filter() (if parent has a partitioner)`(PS: substractByKey(), collectAsMap(), lookup() are not included for sure, however, sortByKey() should be included just like sort().).
 All other operations will produce a result with no partitioner.

 Finally, for binary operations, which partitioner is set on the output depends on the parent RDDs’ partitioners.
 By default, it is a hash partitioner, with the number of partitions set to the level of parallelism of the operation.
-However, if one of the parents has a partitioner set, it will be that partitioner; and if both parents have a partitioner set, it will be the partitioner of the first parent.
+However, if one of the parents has a partitioner set, it will be that partitioner; and `if both parents have a partitioner set, it will be the partitioner of the first parent`.

 #### Example: PageRank
 As an example of a more involved algorithm that can benefit from RDD partitioning, we consider PageRank.
 The PageRank algorithm, named after Google’s Larry Page, `aims to assign a measure of importance (a “rank”) to each document in a set based on how many documents have links to it`.
 It can be used to rank web pages, of course, but also scientific articles, or influential users in a social network.